Southland railway station: Naming

 Despite being referred to in public discourse as Southland station since the 1990s redevelopment of the adjacent shopping centre, concerns had been raised about associating a public asset with a privately owned enterprise.
 Following discussions between stakeholders and the community, Public Transport Victoria confirmed in its February 2016 feedback summary report that the station would be named Southland.

+Southland railway station located at the proposed Suburban Rail Loop adjacent to Sir William Fry Reserve.

 Platforms and services

 Southland has two side platforms.
 It is serviced by Metro Trains' Frankston line services.